Toddler Activities: 4th of July Pony bead Necklace

 - Hold securely and try on child before knotting.

-- Tie a double knot and add a drop of craft glue especially if you use stretchy beading cord which can slip.
+- Tie a double knot and add a drop of craft glue especially if you use stretchy beading cord which can slip if you don't secure it with glue.

 - Let dry and snip extra cord.